Advanced Back Squat Cues

 Knee tracking determines how efficiently you descend and how strong you are out of the bottom.
 When the knees cave or drift inward, the hips lose their line of travel and the bar path becomes unstable.
 Even slight knee collapse can make depth inconsistent and cause the hips to rise early.

 A simple cue that works immediately is “knees toward the pinky toes.”
 This keeps external rotation active and guides the knees into a strong, stable position.
-Another cue is “push the floor apart,” which anchors the feet and prevents the knees from collapsing as you hit depth.
+Don’t forget the cue I mentioned earlier, “screw your feet into the ground”, which anchors the feet and prevents the knees from collapsing as you hit depth.

 With the right knee cue, the hips track more cleanly, the bottom position becomes more stable, and the lifter stands up with more power.